Field Day (Sydney festival)

 Field Day is an outdoor music festival held every year on New Year's Day in Sydney at The Domain.
 It is a one-day music festival showcasing hip-hop, house, indie and electronic artists from all over the world.
 The event has been running since 2002 and has become a popular annual music event, attracting over 20,000 people.

 In 2007 and 2008 Field Day was voted the best festival in New South Wales in the annual InTheMix 50.

 There was no Field Day in 2021.

+During the 2024 Field Day, six people were arrested as part of a police operation.
+25 people were charged with drug offences, with 91 detected as being in possession of illicit drugs.